 Policy Department - About Us

 The Policy Department coordinates the City Bar's policy work, legislative activity and advocacy.
 Our committees participate in shaping public policy in a variety of ways including writing on pending or proposed legislation, testifying at hearings, writing letters to public officials, drafting amicus briefs and making lobby visits.
 It is our job to facilitate these activities and ensure that the City Bar’s reports and policy positions are communicated to the key players at the most impactful times.
+Click here to see the Policy Department's 2022-23 Committee Year Highlights.

 In partnership with committee members, we: